 One way to advance your sustainability efforts?
 Offering eco-friendly food containers.
-As delivery surges due to COVID-19, restaurants have the opportunity to extend sustainable practices into all areas of operations — and packaging is no exception.
+As delivery continues to rise in popularity, restaurants have the opportunity to extend sustainable practices into all areas of operations — and packaging is no exception.

 Ready to go green?
 Read this guide to choosing the right eco-friendly food delivery containers for your restaurant.